edgelesssys/marblerun.sh/content/docs/deployment/kubernetes.md

 {{<note>}}
 If you are using a CC-enlightened, managed Kubernetes cluster, you will usually already have an SGX device plugin installed.
 For example, creating a confidential computing cluster on AKS has a preconfigured SGX device plugin.
-See [our cloud deployment guide]({{< ref "docs/deployment/cloud.md#azure-kubernetes-services" >}}) for more information on AKS.
 {{</note>}}

 ### Manually deploying an SGX device plugin